chrisparnin/EngineeringBasics/Setup.md

 ### Installing Package Managers

-If you're using linux, you typically already have `yum` or `apt-get`.
+If you're using Linux, you typically already have `yum` or `apt-get`.
 You can skip this step.

 ##### Installing HomeBrew on Mac OS X